Are you looking for a good classic book for your child? Find out what mum Jill thinks of Pollyanna by Eleanor H. Porter:

 The central character is young orphan Pollyanna Whittier, who on the death of her parents, is sent to live with her strict Aunt Polly in Vermont.

-So when wealthy Aunt Polly bypasses all the beautiful, unused bedrooms at Pollyanna’s new home and gives her an attic room with no pictures or carpets, Pollyanna thanks her aunt for the beautiful view from her attic window.
+So when wealthy Aunt Polly bypasses all the beautiful, unused bedrooms and gives her niece an attic room with no pictures or carpets, she thanks her aunt for the beautiful view from her attic window.

 Pollyanna visits some of the most cantankerous townspeople and soon has them playing the game with her.
-She brings happiness and joy to her Aunts household, although Aunt Polly takes longer than most to warm to her.
+She brings happiness and joy to her Aunt’s household, although Aunt Polly takes longer than most to warm to her.

-Aunt Polly realises how much Pollyanna means to her when Pollyanna is hit by a car.
-Unfortuately she overhears the doctor telling her Aunt she will never walk again and Pollyanna becomes downhearted and can find nothing to be glad about.
+Aunt Polly realises how much her niece means to her when Pollyanna is hit by a car.
+Unfortunately she overhears the doctor telling her Aunt she will never walk again and Pollyanna becomes downhearted and can find nothing to be glad about.

 The book ends happily with Aunt Polly marrying her former beau and Pollyanna being sent to a hospital where they help her to walk again.

 It’s a great book with a strong female character (two if you count Aunt Polly).

 It also has a good sequel, Pollyanna Grows Up, if you want to continue reading and finding out more about this irrepressible character.

 You might also enjoy reading 20 Brilliant Books to Celebrate Bold Girls